selabhvl/dat250public/expassignments/expass2.md

 1. Fork the template project using git from [here](https://github.com/timKraeuter/dat250-jpa-tutorial), for example, by using [GitHub Desktop](https://www.google.com/search?q=GitHub+Desktop) or any other git-client.
 2. Import the contained **maven project** into your IDEA (will be demonstrated in the Lab).
 3. Run the class **Main**.
 It should terminate without errors.
+4. Follow the [JPA tutorial](https://github.com/timKraeuter/dat250-jpa-tutorial#jpa-tutorial) to get used to JPA and understand the project setup.

 ### Experiment 2: Banking/Credit Card example JPA